-Adam is Co-Founder and CEO of Longfellow Real Estate Partners and has been investing in life science real estate since 2000.
-He is responsible for directing Longfellow’s overall strategic direction and its continued portfolio expansion.
+Adam Sichol is the CEO and Co-Founder of Longfellow Real Estate Partners, the largest privately owned investment managers and operators of life science real estate.
+Adam is responsible for directing Longfellow’s overall strategic direction, its continued portfolio expansion, and relationships with investors.

-Prior to forming Longfellow, Adam started his life science real estate career at Lyme Properties, one of the laboratory pioneers that led the development of Kendall Square in Cambridge, MA into a global life science hub.
-He has also held positions with Higgins Development Partners and Jones Lang LaSalle.
+Prior to forming Longfellow, Adam started his life science real estate career with Lyme Properties, a pioneer in the industry, who led the transformation of Kendall Square into a global life science hub.

 Adam received his MBA from the Tuck School of Business at Dartmouth and an AB from Hamilton College where he was a member of the men’s varsity golf team.
 Adam speaks at various industry events related to science and technology real estate projects.

 Outside of Longfellow, Adam enjoys spending time with his wife Lowey and three children; playing golf, hiking, and traveling with his family.